tjgillis/sdk-ios/README.markdown

 An API token and secret is required to use this SDK.
 These tokens uniquely identify your app to PlayHaven and prevent others from making requests to the API on your behalf.
 To get a token and secret, please visit the [PlayHaven dashboard](https://dashboard.playhaven.com).

 For more information, see the [Help Center](http://help.playhaven.com) or contact us at [support@playhaven.com](mailto:support@playhaven.com).
 We also recommend reviewing our [Optimization Guides](http://help.playhaven.com/customer/portal/topics/113947-optimization-guides/articles) to learn the best practices and get the most out of your PlayHaven integration.
+Additionally, the [Integration Test Console](#integration-test-console-overview) can help you test your integration against our APIs.

 Also see the [Integration](#integration) and [API Reference](#api_ref) sections in this document.